BI and analytics

 Onboarding and handover

-We deliver the first working version, enable the team and formalize how the dashboard should be used in the operating rhythm.
+We deliver the first working version, enable the team and formalize how the dashboard should be used.

 How dashboard projects are delivered